Grounded Bird Care

 When you arrive or call, be ready to share: where you found the bird (exact location or address), what you think happened (window strike, cat attack, just found it on the ground), how long ago you found it, what it looked like when you found it and any changes since, and whether you gave it any food or water.
 Photos or a short video taken at the scene are genuinely useful and can help the team assess the bird before you even arrive.

 You've done the hard part by stopping to help.
 Getting the bird to the right hands is what makes the difference in whether it survives.
 Keep things calm, keep things simple, and don't be afraid to call a professional and say you're not sure what you're looking at.
+If you are unsure what to do, RSPCA guidance recommends taking photos or videos and contacting a wildlife rehabilitator for advice rather than handling the bird more than necessary say you're not sure what you're looking at.
 That's exactly what they're there for.

 FAQ